irinasaiz/Task-Manager-App/README.md

 Dependency Injection is implemented using the default DI container in dotnet.

 ## 3. Future improvements
-### Thread safety
-The repository pattern is implemented right now by holding the data in a concurrent dictionary.
-This ensures thread safety.
-A more efficient approach would be to hold the data in a structure that is not thread safe and protect it with a lock.
-However, task ID generation is currently not thread-safe and may result in duplicate IDs under heavy concurrency.
-This will be addressed soon.
 ### Unit tests are not implemented yet
 Unit tests can be implemented using MSTest and Moq, or other technologies.